Details of Triumph Thruxton TFC confirmed

 What we already knew about the Triumph Thruxton TFC

-Triumph have launched a stunning ‘Factory Custom’ version of their flagship modern classic Thruxton R model, boasting carbon fibre bodywork, high-end suspension, and an engine overhaul that sees peak power jump to over 105bhp.
+Triumph launched the stunning ‘Factory Custom’ version of their flagship modern classic Thruxton R model in January 2019, boasting carbon fibre bodywork, high-end suspension, and an engine overhaul that sees peak power jump to over 105bhp.

 Thruxton TFC highlights

 - 750 numbered and TFC badged editions

 - Lighter and more powerful than the Thruxton R

 - Carbon bodywork and Öhlins suspension